Lance Stroll is a Canadian racing driver born in Montreal, Quebec on 29 October 1998.

 His latest Championship win also coincided in becoming a development driver at Williams and, backed by his father's considerable wealth, was able to completely bypass the next logical step, Formula 2, and become a fully fledged Formula 1 driver with the Grove-based team ahead of the 2018 season.

-Lance Stroll was reportedly on an annual salary of around £1million at Racing Point, set to increase to £2.2m under the Aston Martin identity.
-He is endorsed by Bombardier, while Canada Life are also listed as a sponsor on his website.
+Lance Stroll was reportedly on an annual salary of around £1million at Racing Point, which shot up under the Aston Martin identity, though by how much varies between sites.

-Stroll has an estimated overall net worth of £66.6million, but the Stroll family possess overall posseses a far greater wealth.
+Stroll has an estimated net worth of £66.6million, but the Stroll family possess overall a far greater wealth.

-According to Forbes, Lance's father Lawrence has a net worth of $2.6billion with much of that value coming from the selling of shares in fashion brand Michael Kors, the last of which he parted way with in 2014.
+According to Forbes, Lance's father Lawrence has a net worth of $3billion [£2.2billion] with much of that value coming from the selling of shares in fashion brand Michael Kors, the last of which he parted way with in 2014.

 In August 2018, Lawrence Stroll headed up a consortium to complete a £90million takeover of Force India and also wiped out the team's accumulated debt which was estimated to be £15million.